Drugs & Alcohol Detox Centers In Canada

 In general, the detox can take from 4 and even up to 14 days, depending on the drug taken or alcohol, the amount being taken, the frequencies the drug was used and whether it was mixed with other substances.
 Each category of drugs has its own physical reactions that will occur after the cessation of a drug.
 The cessation of some drugs, such as opiates, cause reactions similar to a severe flu, but it is not life-threatening.
 (However, if the individual has other physical problems, such as heart disease, these withdrawals or detox may need medical attention since the stress of the detox reacts on the body and causing these health issues to worsen.)

-Other drugs, such as benzodiazepines (such as Zanax and Valium), barbiturates and alcohol can create seizures depending on the dosage taken and the duration of use.
+Other drugs, benzodiazepine -addiction.html" title="such as benzodiazepines">such as benzodiazepines s (such as Zanax and Valium), barbiturates and alcohol can create seizures depending on the dosage taken and the duration of use.
 The help of people working in detox centers is very necessary to get them through.

 Many detox without medical assistance will fail because the patient will resort back to his drug of choice rather than confront pain and anxiety of five miserable days of withdrawals.